Please notice that it may take a longer time for us to reply due to the corona pandemic.

 How to apply for benefits

-- The employer`s name and address and an employment contract or certificate showing the period during which you were employed in a country must always accompany your application.
+- Send in the employer`s name and address and an employment contract or certificate showing the period during which you were employed in a country must always accompany your application.

 Right to join and eligibility to claim benefits

 The main rule is that you must have worked in Sweden to be eligible to join Alfa-kassan.
 This applies both to those who have moved here for the first time and to those who have previously lived here and are deemed to have emigrated.
-To be able to credit time spent working abroad for the purpose of meeting the working and membership conditions, your most recent work period must have been carried out in Sweden.
+To be able to credit time spent working abroad to meet the working and membership conditions, your most recent work period must have been carried out in Sweden.
 In other words, to be granted benefits you are required, as a rule, to have worked in Sweden after moving here.

 Whether deemed to be a genuine or non-genuine frontier worker, you have the right to join Alfa-kassan if you are unemployed and qualify for unemployment benefits.
 When Alfa-kassan assesses whether you are eligible for benefits you can credit the time you have spent working abroad without first working in Sweden.